 Part II: Who wants what?
 Breaking down the EU and ACP group’s positions in the latest CPA negotiations

 This month the European Union (EU) and the African, Caribbean and Pacific (ACP) group are set to embark on negotiations to decide the framework for a new Cotonou Partnership Agreement (CPA), expected to be in place in February 2020.
-As the process unfolds, it is useful to examine where potential avenues for collaboration between the ACP Group and the EU could lie, but also how potential hurdles and new competing partnerships could derail the agreement.
+As the process unfolds, it is useful to examine potential avenues for collaboration between the ACP Group and the EU, and also how potential hurdles and new competing partnerships could derail the agreement.